-The Department for Labour, Social Affairs and Families is the entity responsible for the Catalan Government’s migration management through the Secretariat for Equality, Migration and Citizenship.
+The Department for Equality and Feminism is the entity responsible for the Catalan Government’s migration management through the Secretariat for Equality.

 A cross-cutting approach, consensus, intergovernmental coordination, inter-administrative cooperation and dialogue with civil society are the main features of this management which focuses both on the initial reception of migrants as well as inclusion and participation in Catalan society as its key cornerstones.

-In collaboration with CIDOB and MPG it will also coordinate the work on indicators with the other regional partners.
+In collaboration with CIDOB and MPG, it also coordinated the work on indicators with the other regional partners.

-Over the course of July 2021, Catalonia successfully implemented the pilot action to improve the inclusion of immigrant people in the region within the framework of the REGIN project.
-This pilot action aimed to address one of the most challenging areas for inclusion the Catalan government faces: the educational success of immigrant students and their access to higher education.
+Over the course of July 2021, Catalonia successfully implemented a pilot action to improve the inclusion of migrant youth in the region within the framework of the REGIN project.
+This pilot action aimed to address one of the most challenging areas for inclusion the Catalan government faces: the educational success of migrant students and their access to higher education.
 To tackle this issue, the Catalonia region brought together five principals from high complex secondary schools who selected for this pilot action, 42 students aged 13-15 years in compulsory secondary education.
 Those students have experienced a migratory process, either them or their parents, and hold some disadvantages regarding educational success.